 Video and picture file authentication is another insurance-related case type that Vestige often encounters.
 In those types of cases, Vestige is able to use the internal metadata of the files in question to determine when, where, and how the videos or pictures were taken.
 There are a number of other analysis nuggets Vestige examines besides internal metadata, but if the files cannot be authenticated as original, the custodian may also have video or photo editing applications on the source device from which the files were extracted.
 Those programs may contain histories that illustrate what files were edited and when.

 Vestige expects digital forensics investigations to continue to play a prevalent role in claims made to the insurance industry, especially as an increasing number of individuals begin moving their lives into the cloud and sharing their life stories on social media.
 As the leader in the computer forensic industry, Vestige will continue to do what it has always done in every type of investigation – find the truth.
+Contact us to get in touch with an insurance forensic investigator.

 Senior Forensic Analyst at Vestige